-In 2015, companies Dow and Dupont agreed to merge (click here to read an analysis on impacts of this merger), and earlier this year, Chinese state-owned company ChemChina bought Syngenta.
-If regulators allow the Bayer-Monsanto merger and these other two mergers, the resulting three companies will control more than 65% of global pesticide sales and almost 61% of commercial seed sales.
-(Source: Merge-Santo: New Threat to Food Sovereignty, ETC Group)
+Companies Dow and Dupont agreed to merge and Chinese state-owned company ChemChina bought Syngenta.
+If regulators allow the Bayer-Monsanto merger, the resulting three companies will control more than 65% of global pesticide sales and almost 61% of commercial seed sales.
+(See Merge-Santo: New Threat to Food Sovereignty, ETC Group)

 German chemicals giant Bayer’s record-breaking $66bn takeover of GM seeds corporation Monsanto would create the world’s biggest seeds and pesticides company.
 The new company would control approximately 31% of the world’s commercial seed market and 26% of agricultural pesticides.

 This merger could further increase the price of seed, decrease choice in the marketplace for Canadian farmers, and stifle research and development.
 These three impacts are the generally anticipated consequences of corporate consolidation in most sectors and observed trends in the seeds market over the past two decades in Canada and the US already point to these particular impacts.
 See Comments to the Competition Bureau submitted by CBAN and Vigilance OGM, September 15, 2016 and our press release Bayer’s Takeover of Monsanto Triggers Anti-Competition Fears: Groups in Canada request Competition Bureau review.

 December 2017: New research concludes that even on a narrow reading of European competition law, the merger between US-based agro-chemical and biotech companies Monsanto and Bayer should not be permitted.
 The legal study sets out five main reasons why EU competition law requires that the merger be blocked: